 Years of Experience

-Respondents who have been working for five to nine years make $17.43 per hour on average.
-When we consider tenure, a substantial portion of employees (35 percent) have been working for one to four years and make approximately $19.29 per hour on average.
+Respondents who have been working for five to nine years make approximately $17.68 per hour on average.
+When we consider tenure, a substantial portion of employees (36 percent) have been working for one to four years and make about $19.30 per hour on average.

 Certifications and Degrees

-Pediatric Advanced Life Support Specialists receive bigger paychecks (approximately $24.21 per hour) than those without credentials.
-Indiana University (IU) Health workers who hold an Associate Degree Nursing (ADN), Associate Degree in Nursing are also well compensated, earning around $35.52 on average.
+Pediatric Advanced Life Support Specialists earn around $24.98 per hour, far more than their non-accredited counterparts.
+Indiana University (IU) Health compensates Associate Degree Nursing (ADN), Associate Degree in Nursing-holders the most at $35.52 per hour.

 Benefits and Perks

-Paid time off is in short supply here, with only one in seven respondents receiving paid vacation and 8 percent receiving paid sick days.
+Paid time off is in short supply here, with only one in seven employees receiving paid vacation and 8 percent receiving paid sick days.
 Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a 403(b) plan.
-At Indiana University (IU) Health, a strong majority of survey participants have health insurance, and a strong majority of employees have dental coverage.
-Advantages of working here also include life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.
+Perks cover health insurance for most survey participants and dental coverage for a solid majority of employees.
+Other privileges include life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.